 We distinguish three types of semi-honest behavior.
-The slightest deviation from the protocol is refraining from erasing data.
+The slightest deviation from the protocol is considered to be refraining from erasing data.
 We call such parties honest-but-non-erasing, or in short non-erasing.
 Non-erasing behavior is a very simple deviation from the protocol, that is very hard to prevent.
 Even if the protocol is somehow protected against modifications, it is always possible to add an external device that copies all memory locations accessed by the protocol to a "safe" memory.
 This way a record of the entire execution is kept.
 Such an external device requires no understanding of the internal structure or of the behavior of the protocol.
-Furthermore, failure to erase data may occur even without intension of the honest party (see the operating system examples above).
+Furthermore, failure to erase data may occur even without intention of the honest party (e.g., the operating system examples above).

 A more severe deviation by a semi-honest party consists of executing some arbitrary protocol other than the specified one, with the restriction that no external test can distinguish between such a behavior and a truly honest behavior.
 We call parties that deviate in this way honest-looking.
 Honest-looking parties represent "sophisticated" parties that internally deviate from the protocol in an arbitrary way, but are not willing to take any chance that they will ever be uncovered (say, by an unexpected audit).
 Note that honest-looking parties can do other "harmful" things, on top of not erasing data.
-For instance, assume that some one-way permutation $f : D \stackrel{\text{I-1}}{\mapsto} D$ is known to all parties.
-When instructed to choose a value r at random from D, an honest-looking party can instead choose s at random from D and let r = f(s).
-Thus, the party cannot be trusted to not know $f^{-1}(r)$ .
+For instance, assume that some one-way permutation $f: D \stackrel{1\cdot 1}{\mapsto} D$ is known to all parties.
+When instructed to choose a value runiformly in D, an honest-looking party can instead choose s uniformly in D and let r = f(s).
+Thus, the party cannot be trusted to not know $f^{-1}(r)$.
 (Other, more 'disturbing' deviations from the protocols are possible, we elaborate in the sequel.)

-An even more permissive approach allows a semi-honest party to deviate arbitrarily from the protocol, as long as its behavior appears honest to parties executing the protocol.
-We stress that other external tests, not specified in the protocol, may be able to detect such a party as cheating.
+An even more permissive approach allows a semi-honest party to deviate arbitrarily from the protocol, as long as its behavior appears honest to all other parties executing the protocol.
+Other external tests, not specified in the protocol, may be able to detect such a party as cheating.
 We call such semi-honest parties weakly-honest.
-Weakly-honest parties represent the most general internal deviation from the protocol that remains undetected by other parties running the protocol.

-The focus of our work is mainly on adaptive security in the presence of non-erasing parties.
+The focus of our work is mainly on adaptive security in the presence of non-erasing parties (see Section 4).
 This coincides with the common interpretation of the problem of adaptive security.
 To the best of our knowledge, honest-looking and weakly-honest parties were not considered before.